 Scrape Away the Residue

-When the toothpaste blob hits the carpet, quickly remove it with a dull knife or spoon to prevent the stain from getting spread deeper into the fibers.
+When the toothpaste blob hits the carpet or bathroom rug, quickly remove it with a dull knife or spoon to prevent the stain from getting spread deeper into the fibers.

 If you cannot clean right away, blot the area with a white cloth or paper towel dipped in plain water.
 Work from the outside edge to prevent the stain from getting larger.
 It is especially important to treat it as soon as possible if the toothpaste contains hydrogen peroxide and the carpet is dark in color.

 Dilute Dishwashing Liquid

-Mix a solution of 2 teaspoons of dishwashing liquid and 2 cups cool water.
+Mix a solution of two teaspoons of dishwashing liquid and two cups cool water.

 Blot the Stain With the Solution

 Dip a sponge, white cloth, or soft-bristled brush in the solution.
 Start at the outside edge of the stain and work the cleaning solution into the stained area.
 Blot with a clean white cloth or paper towel to transfer the stain out of the carpet.
 Keep moving to a clean, dry area of the cloth until no more stain is transferred.